-This number is then compared to other U.S. children of the same age and sex to determine what's called a BMI percentile.
-For example, a BMI-for-age percentile of 65 means that the child's weight is greater than that of 65% of other children of the same age and sex.
+This number is then compared to other U.S. children of the same age and sex to determine the BMI percentile.
+For example, a BMI percentile of 65 means that the child's weight is greater than that of 65% of other children of the same age and sex.
 Pediatricians plot this number on a

 standardized growth chart for a visual comparison, and to help track growth trends over time.

-The best way to know your child's BMI is to have your child's pediatrician measure and discuss the results with you.
-Your pediatrician can advise you on ways to strategies that focus on developing and supporting healthy habits at home.
+The best way to know your child's BMI percentile is to have their pediatrician measure and discuss the results with you.
+Your pediatrician will talk with you about how you can develop and support healthy habits at home.

 What are BMI percentile categories?

-To find out which category a child is in, pediatricians will use both the BMI number and its corresponding percentile.
-For example, a 5-year-old boy with a BMI in the 88th percentile means this child's BMI is higher than 88% of other 5-year-old boys and would be considered in the overweight category.
+To find out which category a child is in, pediatricians use both the BMI number and the percentile.
 The BMI percentile-ranges and weight status categories:

 BMI percentile range